AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 1. User requests to list companies.
 2. Cerebro displays the list.
-3. User requests to edit one or more companies by index/indices with new field values (e.g., status, remark, tags).
+3. User requests to edit one or more companies by index/indices, supplying new field values (e.g., status, remark, tags).
 4. Cerebro validates the input and applies the updates.
 5. Cerebro confirms that the company/companies were updated.